puwei/DanielTakeshi.github.io/_posts/2015-07-29-the-least-mean-squares-algorithm.md

 ## The LMS Algorithm

-The gradient of the cost function over all the data (i.e., the "batch" case, not the "online" case) leads to the update rule:
+The gradient of the cost function[^grad] over all the data (i.e., the "batch" case, not the "online" case) leads to the update rule:

 $$\theta^{(t+1)} = \theta^{(t)} + \rho \underbrace{\sum_{n=1}^N(y_n - (\theta^{(t)})^T x_n)x_n}_{\nabla J(\theta)}$$